All Products

 kubectl get servicemonitor -n monitoring

-2. Port-forward the self-hosted Prometheus service to your local machine.
+2. Port-forward the Prometheus service to your local machine.

 kubectl port-forward svc/ack-prometheus-operator-prometheus 9090 -n monitoring

-4. Navigate to the Status > Targets page.
-Find the target group for serviceMonitor/monitoring/demo-control-plane-metrics.
-If the State column shows UP, metric scraping is successful.
+4. Go to Status > Targets.
+Find the target group serviceMonitor/monitoring/demo-control-plane-metrics.
+If the State column shows UP, metric scraping is working correctly.